-Smaller ski busses also help you get around each Courchevel village.
-In 1850 you can use busses to get from your accommodation to the centre of town.
+Smaller ski buses also help you get around each Courchevel village.
+In 1850 you can use buses to get from your accommodation to the centre of town.
 So it’s easy to get up and down from areas like Jardin Alpin, Altiport, Bellecotte and Chenus.

 Moriond (1650) has a bus running from the centre up to Belvedere.
 Village (1550) has a bus running through the area and up the Brigues road where many chalets are located.

 Pedestrian Ski Lifts